-Former students who have officially withdrawn, attended another institution during their absence, or have served a period of Academic Suspension and/or who are otherwise eligible for readmission should contact the Admissions Office.
+Former students who have officially withdrawn, stopped attending classes without officially withdrawing, attended another institution during their absence, and/or have served a period of Academic Suspension and/or who are otherwise eligible may apply for readmission by completing an application with the Admissions Office.
 Re-admit students are not required to pay the application fee again.
 If, during their absence from UMHB, students attended any other institutions, they must submit official transcripts reflecting such attendance.
 Students experiencing a disruption in continuous enrollment lasting longer than one academic year must reorganize their respective degree plan under the current catalog.
-See additional comments under "Graduation Under a Particular Catalog". (p.
-107)
+See additional comments under "Graduation Under a Particular Catalog".

-\Note: For students who plan to switch from transient, audit, non-degree, or just taking courses to a regular, degreeseeking status, the application procedures listed above for transfer students must be completed.
+Note: For students who plan to switch from transient, audit, non-degree, or just taking courses to a regular, degree-seeking status, the application procedures listed above for transfer students must be completed.
 The student's degree program will be determined from the school catalog current at the time of the status change.